ever-co/ever-gauzy/README.md

 -   [OmniDb](https://github.com/OmniDB/OmniDB), on <http://localhost:8083> and using default credentials (admin:admin) configure connection string `postgres://postgres:root@db:5432/postgres?sslmode=disable`.
 -   [Adminer](https://www.adminer.org) Database management in a single PHP file, on <http://localhost:8084>

+#### Configuration, customization

+The project favors convention over configuration and `docker-compose up` is enough to get started un development.

+You can still configure your app through `.env` file...
+And their usage is as follows:

+`NODE_ENV`
+It is used to determine target stage for docker build.
+`docker-compose` config falls back to `development`.
+Valid targets are `development` and `production`.

+`API_PORT`
+API internal port.
+It defaults to `3000`.

+`API_HOST`
+API host, as accessible from within a container.
+It defaults to `api`.

+`DB_NAME`
+Database name.
+It defaults to `postgres`.

+`DB_USER`
+Database user.
+It defaults to `postgres`.

+`DB_PASS`
+Database user password.
+It defaults to `root`.

+`DB_HOST`
+Database host, as accessible from within a container.
+It defaults to `db`.

+`DB_PORT`
+Database internal port.
+We don't expose it to host.

+`HOST`
+The internal web client host to run app on.
+It matters only during development and defaults to `0.0.0.0`.
+Change it only if you know better!!!

+`PORT`
+The internal web client port to run app on.
+It defaults to `4200`.

 ### Manually

 -   Install and run latest [PostgreSQL](https://www.postgresql.org) (optionally, other DB can be configured manually).